primer/blueprints/pages/blueprints/navigation-components/nav-list.md

 path: navigation-components/nav-list
 ---

 ***This component only works in Next.js applications which use our [pages plugin](https://github.com/primer/next-pages).
-If you are not using Next.js or our pages plugin, manually create your own NavList using `<SectionLink>` components***
+If you are not using Next.js or our pages plugin, manually create your own NavList using `<SectionLink>` components.***

 A `<NavList>` renders a `<SectionLink>` for the given `path` and looks up the path in the page tree.
 If a node is found, it renders a `<NavLink>` for each of the node's children.